anh-nn01/Simple-Art-Generator-using-VGG19-Convolutional-Neural-Network/README.md

 Before training the neural network, the inputs were preprocessed.
 As a result, the output in this case (the drawing) is also shown in the preprocessed form.
 Therefore, we need to reverese such preprocessing to obtain the final drawing:

 <img src = "Images/Final Drawing.png">

+**Further application of this algorithm:**

+This algorithm can be employed in the Neural Style Transfer as the content-optimizer in that project.
+Beside the content-optimizer, which focuses on the main objects in the picture (people, animals, cars, etc), we also need a style-optimizer algorithm, which analyzes the style of famous pictures (Picasso's, Da Vinci's, abstract art, etc) and tries to make art base on such style.